 CMD does not sell or trade names or other personal data or metadata from our website, nor do we maintain credit card information.
-Credit card donations through our website are processed by Democracy in Action, part of "Salsa," which is committed to providing safe, secure, and private online transactions.
+Credit card donations through our website are processed by "Salsa Labs" which is committed to providing safe, secure, and private online transactions.
 Salsa's privacy protections are available here.

 Supporters who donate will receive regular communications from us about our work and opportunities to help.
 People interested in our work may sign up to receive our electronic publications and information without donating.
-Each electronic message from us will provide information on how to unsubscribe to this service.
+Each electronic message from us will provide information on how to unsubscribe.

 If you join or donate to the Center for Media and Democracy online, you will receive our electronic communications.
 We will not sell, rent, provide, or disclose personally identifiable information to any commercial users or marketing firms.